When We Were Young (2021)

-Always at the heart and soul of live shows and adventures in the sonic arts have been backing band ‘The Hit Parade’ providing a long-lasting friendship and collaborative spirit that has emerged from a floating line up with Phil Adams (Drums) and Conor Purcell (Bass & Guitar) remaining firmly at the helm of proceedings.
-They have been rehearsing, recording and playing live with Conor in both Ireland and the UK for over 10 years.
+There have been various incarnations at the heart and soul of Conor's live shows have been ever changing backing band 'the hit parade' providing long-lasting friendships and a spirit of collaboration that has emerged from a floating line including Phil Adams (Drums) and Conor Purcell (Bass & Guitar) at the helm of proceedings.

 Background Photos By: Monica Gorka